 If you or someone you know has recently been diagnosed with acute lymphoblastic leukemia, you’re probably thinking hard about what to do next.
 Your most important decision is selecting where to get treatment.

-Chemotherapy is the primary treatment for acute lymphoblastic leukemia (ALL) because it targets and destroys quickly dividing cells, such as ALL cells.
+Chemotherapy is the primary treatment for ALL because it targets and destroys quickly dividing cells, such as ALL cells.
 Typically, multiple chemotherapy drugs are given in combination to treat ALL.

 Targeted therapies focus on a specific gene or protein responsible for allowing cancer to grow.
 Most current targeted therapy for acute lymphoblastic leukemia is for the Philadelphia chromosome–positive subtype, but therapies are being studied for other subtypes.

-Bone marrow transplant (also call stem cell or hematopoietic cell transplant) may be used to treat people who have achieved remission from acute lymphoblastic leukemia (ALL).
+Bone marrow transplant (also call stem cell or hematopoietic cell transplant) may be used to treat people who have achieved remission from ALL.
 Allogeneic transplants—using stem cells from a donor—are the most common type used for ALL.